HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/symlink.md

-# Symlink Domino 14 and Domino Rest API
+# Domino 14 and Domino REST API

-The Domino program directory needs to be symbolically linked (symink) to the `(DominoDir)\jvm\bin` directory.
-The  `nskn5en.dll` and `nsen50en.dll` must be the files that must be linked.
+When using Domino 14.0 (GA version) with Domino REST API on Windows, 2 files need to be symbolically linked (symlink) to the `(DominoDir)\jvm\bin` directory.

 ## About this task

-The procedure guides you on using symlink with Domino 14 and the Domino REST API in case there are errors in installing the Domino REST API v1.0.9 or greater.
+This procedure guides you through creating symbolic links for 2 files on Domino 14 in case there were errors creating these during the installation of Domino REST API.

 ## Prerequisite